 Drones must be registered with the Civil Aviation Authority of the relevant Emirate before use.

 It's illegal for residents to drive without a UAE driver's licence once residency has been granted.
-Non-residents must have an International Driving Permit.
+Non-residents and tourists must have an International Driving Permit (IDP).

 Although common in the UAE, it's illegal to use a mobile phone, eat or drink while driving.